sarthak268/nesca-pytorch/README.md

 CUDA_VISIBLE_DEVICES=GPU_ID python main.py --task long --seg --anticipate --pos_emb --n_query 20 --n_encoder_layer 2 --n_decoder_layer 2 --batch_size 8 --hidden_dim 512 --workers 1 --dataset 50salads --max_pos_len 3100 --sample_rate 6 --epochs 70 --mode=train --input_type=i3d_transcript --split=SPLIT_NUM
 ```

+Most training parameters are similar to the ones in [codebase](https://github.com/gongda0e/FUTR), so please refer to their codebase for more information on the training parameters.
-To train the baseline model without NeSCA, you can turn the arguments `use_gsnn` and `kg_attn` as False in `opts.py`.
+To train the baseline model without NeSCA (i.e. FUTR), you can turn the arguments `use_gsnn` and `kg_attn` as False in `opts.py`.
 Alternatively, you can use the weights provided [here](https://github.com/gongda0e/FUTR).

 ## Testing